Maaz-Code/Minor-2/README.md

 # Minor Project 2
 This is our Minor project 2 for the 6th semester of B.Tech CSE CCVT batch of 2019-2023.
 We are working on a Comparitive Analysis of Scheduling Algorithms.
+We have created a Java Swing application which functions all the below mentioned algorithms.
+One can add processes and output gets displayed along with the Gantt chart.
 ## Algorithms used:
 - Shortest Job First Algorithm
 - First Come First Serve Algorithm